 • WL4680 - Screw/bolt torque wrench kit.
 Includes a torque wrench with 50 - 250 in-lb. capabilities.
 Contains all special sized sockets to fit into the tight places on the coupler.
-Can be used on all Carter nozzles and hydrants as well.
+Can be used on all Eaton Carter brand nozzles and hydrants as well.